usmansidd/CC73-summer2022/README.md

 ### NAUFIL BIN MAJID:
 Asalam e Alikum guys completing the last year of my computer science degree.
 I am the certified artificial intelligence engineer from piaic.
 I have keen interest in ml models Cisco networking and routing.
 If I tell about myself rather than studies I love to "swim" and  play "football" as well.

+### SYED WALI UDDIN:
+This is Syed Wali Uddin.
+I Have excellent knowledge of modern languages like python, C#, Java, Javascript, and other languages.
+Currenlty it's my last year and trying to learn new skills too.
+I love to play Shooting games like CS 1.6 and Valorant.